 The parents and community members at the meeting did present alternatives if the district decided to go ahead with the reconfiguration, alternatives that would keep LE open.
-Parent Teacher Organization Vice President Karen Robineau noted that, at a meeting with the superintendent Sunday night, the consultants revealed that the cost of the nine-room addition to LMS would cost $3 million, while the cost of changing two rooms at LE to accommodate middle schoolers would cost approximately $725,000.
+Parent Teacher Organization Vice President Karen Robineau noted that the consultants revealed that the cost of the nine-room addition to LMS would cost $3 million, while the cost of changing two rooms at LE to accommodate middle schoolers would cost approximately $725,000.
 They had not gotten any estimates for the construction of the connective corridor.
 Meeting attendants felt strongly that the district should consider this alternative.

 Cook also showed those at the meeting the consultants’ enrollment projections, which revealed that, by 2012, LMS’ enrollment would have declined to the point that they could have the capacity for the sixth graders without closing any schools.
-Remember that the transition to the new program would not be complete until after 2010.
+The transition to the new program would not be complete until after 2010.
 Thus, parents asked, why not wait just two more years?

 These questions and more will be asked at the board meeting Thursday night.
 For more information, visit geocities.com/lpoolresponse.